Procedure Guide ·Luxating Patella Surgery ·2026

 Coverage Basics

 Most comprehensive policies cover luxating patella surgery if enrolled before symptoms appear.
-Since it's classified as hereditary/congenital, confirm your policy covers these conditions.
-Some budget policies exclude all hereditary conditions.
-Diagnostics, surgery, and follow-up are typically included.
+Confirm policy covers hereditary/congenital conditions - some budget policies exclude them.
+Diagnostics, surgery, follow-up typically included.

 Red flag · Waiting period